ctsrc/cardgame/README.md

 ## Dependencies

 Install [libbsd](http://libbsd.freedesktop.org/wiki/) if `arc4random_uniform(3)`
-is not in the stdlib on your system.
+is not in the libc on your system.
 E.g., on Debian and derivatives:

 ```bash
 sudo apt-get install libbsd-dev